South Carolina Botanical Garden

 Assistant to Patrick McMillan, Rental Manager, Gift Shop Manager

 Angel was born and raised in Ohio.
 She and her three children (Jessica 15, Emily 13, and Alex 11) moved to Clemson, South Carolina from Oakwood, Ohio in the summer of 2013.
-She graduate with honors with an Associate’s Degree in Business Management and a Certificate in Marketing.
+She graduated with Summa Cum Laude with an Associate’s Degree in Business Management and a Certificate in Marketing.
 She is a member of Phi Theta Kappa.

 Angel started at the SCBG in January 2015 as Patrick’s Assistant and is now also the Manager of the Rental program and Manager of the Gift Shop as well.
 Angel enjoys reading, cooking, and baking.
 Given the hectic schedule of work and being a single parent, what she would most enjoy is just a good night’s sleep!